-- 1. The first contact for any non-academic issue is the applicable Student Rep for the student's cohort.
-The class Rep will attempt to assist the parties involved in finding a resolution. - If required, the Rep may redirect the student to the SWC or the Cultural Supports, or the Rep can bring the matter to the Student Council on behalf of the student.
-Any unresolved issues will be reported by the Rep to the applicable program EDO for information purposes only. - 3.
-If the matter is beyond the scope of the SWC and Cultural Supports, the SWC can provide a professional services referral, and the applicable program EDO will be notified for information purposes only. - 4.
-A follow up is done by th SWC to debrief with the parties involved.
+- 1. The first contact for any non-academic issue is the applicable Class Rep for the student's cohort.
+The Class Rep will attempt to assist the parties involved in finding a resolution. - 2.
+If required, the Rep may redirect the student to the SWC or the Cultural Support Team, or the Rep can bring the matter to the Student Council on behalf of the student.
+Any unresolved issues will be reported by the Rep to the applicable Program Coordinator for information purposes only. - 3.
+If the matter is beyond the scope of the SWC and Cultural Supports, the SWC can provide a professional services referral, and the applicable Program Coordinator will be notified for information purposes only. - 4.
+A follow up is done by the SWC to debrief with the parties involved.
 They will then identify recommendations to support the student.